 The very first step to start using Automation Workshop is downloading the software.
 Automation Workshop is available for both 32-bit and 64-bit versions of Microsoft Windows.

-To check your System type, click the Start button, then right-click Computer and choose Properties.
-While 32-bit version of Automation Workshop works on all systems, using 64-bit version on 64-bit Windows systems may optimize its performance and resource management.
+To check your System type, click the Start button, type This PC, then right-click This PC and choose Properties.
+While 32-bit version of Automation Workshop works on all systems, using 64-bit version on 64-bit Windows systems may optimize its performance and resources.

 .exe), ZIP archive (